 A younger woman ran to join the group, interrupting one of the witches before she could speak, “They are coming!”

-Suddenly the glade was filled with motion, two of the women helping her to her feet and passing their hands over the circles of metal about her wrists, making them melt, bend away from her, free her.
-They grabbed at her unfettered hands, pulling forwards, away from the men that came for her.
+Suddenly the glade was filled with motion, two of the women helping her to her feet and passing their hands over the circles of metal about her wrists, making them melt, bend away from the limbs they had bound, free her.
+They grabbed at her unfettered hands, pulling forwards, running from the men that came for her.

 “The breakdown of our spell destroyed that, allowing the full force of the slayer to come into me.”